Fodé Fofana

-Fodé Fofana (born 26 October 2002) is a Dutch professional footballer who plays as a forward for Eerste Divisie team Jong PSV.
+Fodé Fofana (born 26 October 2002) is a Dutch professional footballer who plays as a forward.

 Club career

 Fofana started his career by playing youth football for several amateur clubs in Groningen including GVAV-Rapiditas.
 During his family's summer vacation in 2012, Fofana played a street football tournament at Lyon where a scout of Barcelona was present.
 He was impressed by Fofana's style of play and recommended him to the club.
-Fofana joined Barcelona following year after two internships at the club.
+Fofana joined Barcelona the following year after two internships at the club.
 However, he was forced to leave the club after two years as FIFA imposed a sanction on Barcelona for buying players aged under 18.
-He returned to Netherlands after leaving Barcelona and joined PSV later.
+Following this, he returned to Netherlands and joined PSV.

-On 2 August 2019, PSV announced that three 16-year-olds from their youth academy including Fofana have signed their first professional contract with the club.
+On 2 August 2019, Fofana signed his first professional contract with PSV.
 He signed a three-year contract through to the summer of 2022.
 He made his professional debut for Jong PSV on 6 November 2020 in a 2–1 league win against Den Bosch.
 He played whole 90 minutes in the match and scored his team's both goals.

-On 7 July 2021, Fofana made his first appearance for PSV by scoring a hat-trick in 10–1 friendly win against Delbrücker SC.
-After being an unused substitute in 2021 Johan Cruyff Shield win against Ajax, he made his official debut for PSV on 10 August in a UEFA Champions League qualifying match against Midtjylland.
+On 7 July 2021, Fofana made his unofficial debut for PSV by scoring a hat-trick in 10–1 friendly win against Delbrücker SC.
+After being an unused substitute in the 2021 Johan Cruyff Shield win against Ajax, he made his official debut for PSV on 10 August in a UEFA Champions League qualifying match against Midtjylland.

 On 20 August 2021, Fofana extended his contract with PSV until June 2025.
+On 2 September 2023, he joined Vitesse on a season long loan deal.

 International career

-Fofana is a Dutch youth international.
-On 27 August 2021, he received maiden call-up to Netherlands under-21 team for 2023 UEFA European Under-21 Championship qualification matches.
-On 7 September, he made his Dutch youth team debut by coming on as an 83rd-minute substitute for Brian Brobbey in 3–0 win against Moldova.
+Fofana has represented Netherlands at youth level.
+He is also eligible to represent Guinea and Russia at international level.
+On 27 August 2021, he received his first call-up to the Netherlands under-21 team for the 2023 UEFA European Under-21 Championship qualification matches.
+He made his debut for the team on 7 September by coming on as an 83rd-minute substitute for Brian Brobbey in a 3–0 win against Moldova.

 Personal life

-Fofana was born in Groningen to Uljana and Abdoul Fofana.
-His mother is from Russia and father is from Guinea.
+Fofana was born in the Netherlands to a Guinean father Abdoul, and a Russian mother Uljana.